Vportacio/android_chest/README.md

 Today!
 You're going to learn everything you need to become a **Model-View-ViewModel** ninja. 🥷🏽

 The first thing to know is: You can adapt this architecture model according to your needs, BUT MVVM has a simple approach.
-Once you grasp it, you'll be ready to build amazing apps using this architecture pattern.
+Once you grasp it, you'll be ready to build amazing apps using this architectural pattern.

 # Overview